samfcmc/GameBoy-Online/README.md

 **To Enable Multiplayer:**

 * After loaded the game in two browsers.
+Different gbc files for each browser.
 * Click on `Get An ID` button.
 * Copy the generated code and paste it on `Connect To` field in another browser.
 * Repeat the previous procedure for the second browser.